-The City shall require a district energy system from landowners proposing any major development to service public and private development.
+The City encourages the development of a district energy system to service development in Vaughan Mills Centre.
+Where a system is defined, the City shall require new buildings to sign on to a district energy system from landowners proposing any major development to service public and private development.
 The City shall cooperate with landowners to determine whether it is economically feasible for land owners and the City.